-Table 7 reports the results of the model estimated with all of the bank characteristics after disaggregating liquidity.
-The bank characteristics are now represented by size, capitalization, domestic liquidity, and foreign liquidity (which is the Jamaican Dollar equivalent of liquid assets held in US currency).
+Table 5.7 reports the results of the model estimated with all of the bank characteristics after disaggregating liquidity.
+The bank characteristics are now represented by size, capitalisation, domestic liquidity, and foreign liquidity (which is the Jamaican Dollar equivalent of liquid assets held in US currency).
 As in the previous estimates of the models these variables were normalized.
-The significant variables in this model are the lags of the loan, the 30-day reverse repurchase rate, the exchange rate, the interaction terms of 30-day reverse repurchase rate with all the characteristics, and the interaction terms of exchange rate with all the characteristics.
-The Sargan value for this model is 1.0 which is insignificant.
+The significant variables in this model are the lags of the loan, the 30 day reverse repurchase rate, the exchange rate, the interaction terms of 30 day reverse repurchase rate with all the characteristics, and the interaction terms of exchange rate with all the characteristics.
+The Sargan value for this model is 1.000 which is perfectly insignificant.
+This may be the result of using the constant variables as instruments.15